Tourism in Russia: Spas

 Mineral spa resorts have been established across Russia in such regions as Kamchatka Krai, Altai Krai, Krasnodar Krai, Stavropol Krai, North Caucasus region of Russia.
 Some cities have natural hot spring water during winter and some of Russian cities are called Russian Spa town, including Pyatigorsk, Yessentuki, Kislovodsk, Zheleznovodsk and Mineralnye Vody; these towns are jointly known as the Caucasian Mineral Waters.

 Russia has one of the largest water borders in world, but only the more Southern regions are suitable for resort tourism.
 The warm subtropical Black Sea coast of Russia is the site for some seaside resorts such as Sochi and Tuapse.

-Winter sport
+Sports

 A vast part of Russian territory is in Subarctic climate and humid continental climate, and that is why it is cold.
 In addition, Russia is mountainous in regions like Northern Caucasus, Altai Krai and Kamchatka Peninsula.
 The highest peak in Europe, Mount Elbrus, is in Russia, which makes Russia a place for winter sports.
 Ski resorts are in Russia.
 A ski resort in Russia is Sochi and its Krasnaya Polyana.
 Other ski resorts in Russia are Dombay in Karachay–Cherkessia in Northern Caucasus.